suresravinath/Automatic-Fan-Control-System-Development/README.md

    - Use the GUI to control the fan motor based on user inputs and sensor readings.

 6. **Log File Creation:**
-   - Create a log file to store sensor data, fan status, and GUI mode.
+   - log  file created to store sensor data, fan status, and GUI mode.
-   - The log file can be in CSV or Excel format.
+   - The log file can be in Excel format.

 ![Screenshot (142)](https://github.com/suresravinath/Automatic-Fan-Control-System-Development/assets/118838341/db1ab84f-0b5f-4443-8337-49a0d6660cb5)